Hunting warthog in South Africa

 With a slight breeze in favor of the hunter warthog can be approached to within a very short distance.
 However, this does not occur at regular intervals.
 Warthog have less than average eye sight but well above hearing- and smelling capabilities.

 When feeding with their heads down in knee high grass, it is difficult to judge trophy quality so the hunter needs to be at the ready until such time the warthog lifts its head.

-Best time of year for hunting warthogs in South Africa
+Best time of year to hunt warthogs

 Traditionally the bush in the best warthog hunting areas is rather dense during our summer months from November to April.
 From June to August the bush starts to recede rather quickly and during September and October the daily temperatures start rising while the bush recedes to a minimum.

 Best time of year to hunt warthog is from March to November with peak hunting taking place during the very dry spell between July and October.